Applying to the MOC program:

 If you have resigned from a hospital staff or other healthcare organization, including all membership organizations (e.g., ACOG), while under investigation for ethical, moral, professional, or other alleged misbehavior or substandard patient care, a letter from that hospital or other organization stating that they are no longer pursuing the investigation must accompany the MOC application.

 The application will not be approved until and unless such documentation is received from the healthcare organization.
-If the information is not received by November 15, 2019, regardless of the reason for non-receipt, you will not participate in the MOC process and will lose Board certification on December 31, 2019.
+If the information is not received by November 15, 2021, regardless of the reason for non-receipt, you will not participate in the MOC process and will lose board certification on December 31, 2021.

 If you have no hospital practice or medical staff membership (outpatient care only) or are clinically inactive, an explanation must be submitted with the application.